Hawai’i Cruise aboard ms Koningsdam – 16 days – Oct 8-24, 2022

 Holland America sent an attractive offer for their Have It All package (HIA), which I took advantage of for this cruise.
 HIA includes Internet access, shore excursion credits, premium dining, and drinks (both alcoholic and specialty coffees).
 So most of the cost of my excursions, as well as the premium dining was covered by my HIA package, offering a modest cost saving.

 This was my first cruise as a 4-star Mariner, which includes significant discounts for on-board merchandise and services, priority embarkation and disembarkation, free laundry, complimentary wine tasting, and some other nice perks.
-No doubt this status saved me a modest amount overall.

 - I snorkelled while in Maui – getting in the water among the fish always makes travel to tropical areas worthwhile for me!